EV PLAN

 Request for Proposals

 KYTC has issued three Requests for Proposals (RFP).
-RFP 3 was issued on September 17, 2024, and closes in mid-October.
-The Notice of Award is expected December 13, 2024.ill not own, operate or maintain charging stations and will work with the private sector and other industry partners on procurement.
+RFP 3 was issued on September 17, 2024, and closed October 21, 2024.
+The Notice of Award is expected mid-December, 2024.

 RFP 1